h2lsoft/nuts-cms/library/media/multimedia/__trashes/readme.txt

-trashes for user images files
+trashes for user multimedia files